hackography/.github/profile/README.md

 We believe in the power of community and collaboration.
 Whether you're a coder, designer, writer, or videographer, there's a place for you here.
 Your contributions can help us expand our offerings and support our readers' and viewers' passion for photography and videography at every skill level.

-## Contributing

-- **Community Contributions:** Check out our [Issues](https://github.com/Hackography/issues) tab for areas where we need help, or suggest new features and improvements.
-- **Guidelines:** Please read our `CONTRIBUTING.md` file in any of our repositories for more information on how to contribute effectively.

 ## 📚 Resources

 - **Website and Tutorials:** Visit [hackography.com](https://hackography.com) for our latest articles and guides.
 - **YouTube Channel:** Subscribe to [Hackography on YouTube](https://youtube.com/hackography) for video tutorials and gear reviews.

-## 🎉 Fun Fact

-Our team's breakfast choices are as diverse as our projects!
-From smoothie bowls to avocado toast, we believe in starting the day right to fuel our creativity and productivity.
+## ⚠️ Disclaimer

+The information provided by Hackography is for educational purposes only.
+We are not liable for any damage or loss incurred from the application of this information.
+Use discretion and consult a professional if necessary before following any instructions or advice.
+Viewer and user discretion is advised.

 ## 💬 Stay Connected

 Join our journey where technology meets art.
-Follow us on [Twitter](https://twitter.com/hackography), [Facebook](https://facebook.com/hackography), [Instagram](https://instagram.com/hackography), and [LinkedIn](https://linkedin.com/company/hackography) for updates, discussions, and more insights into the world of photography and camera tech.
+Follow us on [Twitter](https://twitter.com/hackographycom), [Facebook](https://www.facebook.com/hackographycom/), [Instagram](https://www.instagram.com/hackographycom/), and [LinkedIn](https://linkedin.com/company/hackography) for updates, discussions, and more insights into the world of photography and camera tech.

 ## Subscribe